 Looking for some great day trips from Melbourne?
 With so much to do in Australia’s Capital of Culture, you can easily spend 3 days in Melbourne, a week, or even longer – it’ll be hard to drag yourself away.
-But there’s also so many gorgeous places outside the city to explore, and I highly encourage you to do just that.
+But there are also so many gorgeous places outside the city to explore, and I highly encourage you to do just that.

-Within an hour you can be in one of Australia’s premier wine regions, within two hours you can be by gorgeous beaches or spotting wildlife (penguins! koalas!), within a few hours you can be in a heritage-listed national park.
+Within an hour you can be in one of Australia’s premier wine regions, within two hours you can be by gorgeous beaches or spotting wildlife (penguins! koalas!), and within a few more hours you can be in a heritage-listed national park.

 So, if you want to explore some of these spots, here are the best Melbourne day trips.
 Make sure you add a few extra days to your Melbourne itinerary so that you can squeeze one or two of these day trips in!

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).

 While Melbourne has an extensive public transport network, it’s going to be difficult to do most of these day trips without your own car.
 There may be buses or trains that can get you to the towns listed here, but once you’re there you’ll have to rely on local public transport (which may be limited) or taxis (Ubers don’t exist in most of the smaller towns).